deveshasha/chatbot/README.md

 **Step 3: Building the Model**

-Edit app.py to import the csvs you have just scraped.
+Edit app.py to import the CSVs you have just scraped.

 ```python
 er = EasyReply